MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-q-and-a.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

-The Q&A visual allows users to ask natural language questions and get answers in the form of a visual. *Consumers* can use it to quickly get answers to their data. *Designers* can also use it to create visuals quickly.
+The Q&A visual allows users to ask natural language questions and get answers in the form of a visual. *Consumers* can use the Q&A functionality to quickly get answers to their data. *Designers* can use the Q&A features to quickly create visuals.
 If you're a report designer, this article is for you.
 You can double-click anywhere on a report and use natural language to get started.

 In this article, you create, format, and customize a Q&A visual.
-It supports themes and other default formatting options available inside Power BI.
-After you create it, it behaves like any other visual, supporting cross-filtering, cross-highlighting, and bookmarks.
+This visual type supports themes and other default formatting options available in Power BI.
+After you create the visual, it behaves like any other Power BI visual and supports cross-filtering, cross-highlighting, and bookmarks.

-The following demonstration shows how to ask questions and use suggestions with the Q&A visual in Power BI.
-When the Q&A visual shows data results, Power BI cross-highlights and cross-filters the related data in the other visuals on the report canvas.
+The following demonstration video shows how to ask questions and use suggestions with the Q&A visual in Power BI.
+When Power BI successfully interprets the _question_, it displays the corresponding data as the _answer_.
+When you interact with data in the Q&A visual, such as selecting a column or data point, Power BI cross-highlights and cross-filters the related data in other visuals in the report.

 ![Demonstration that shows how to use the Q&A visual in Power BI.](../natural-language/media/qna-visual-walkthrough.gif)